ceos-seo/data_cube_ui/docs/open_data_cube_install.md

 ```

 Create a <b>PostgreSQL</b> superuser to access the database.
+We use a password of `localuser1234`, but you can use whater password you like,
+as long as you record and remember it.
 ```
 sudo -u postgres createuser --superuser dc_user sudo -u postgres psql -c "ALTER USER dc_user WITH PASSWORD 'localuser1234';"